Rohan-Chaudhury/Patient_Chat_Bot_Simulation/README.md

 Wrote a python script for the final bot, models used: deepset/roberta-base-squad2 and sentence-transformers/paraphrase-xlm-r-multilingual-v1
 Model uses both context recognition and intent-based matching

+In order to retrain the model:

+  type <fine-tune_new> and follow the steps as mentioned in the output

+In order to fine-tune the model:

+  type <fine-tune_old> and follow the steps as mentioned in the output